nicolasbrailo/zigbee2mqtt2web/README.md

 Running this project should be trivial in any Linuxy (RaspberryPi) environment:

-* Set up Zigbee2mqtt, configure a few Zigbee devices
 * Clone this repo
+* Run `make install_system_deps` (to get a bunch of apt-get dependencies)
+* Run `make install_dep_svcs` (to install zigbee2mqtt and mosquitto - optional if you already have these)
 * Run `make install` - this will create a Python virtualenv for all the dependencies
 * Run `make run`

 You should now see a list of URLs being served.
 Going to $YOUR_HOST_IP:1234 in a browser should land you in a minimal UI that can be used to manage your Zigbee network.
-Note if your Zigbee2mqtt server is running in a different host, you'll need to edit config.json to connect to the right server.
+Note if your Zigbee2mqtt server is running in a different host, you'll need to edit zigbee2mqtt2web.conf.json to connect to the right server.

 ## Real run, extending